cpg314/ltapiserv-rs/README.md

 ## Quick start

-See [Installation](#installation).
-The server is a single binary with no dependencies, which can be run as a systemd service.
+1. [Install the server](#installation), which is a single binary with no dependencies, which can be run as a systemd service.
 Debian/Ubuntu and Arch packages are provided.
+Alternatively, a Docker image is available.
+2. [Configure your client](#usage-clients) to use the local server.

 ## Screenshots